 - Designed usage for normal elevation maintenance requires the operation of one pump for approximately 3.5 hours, with

-- amount of rainfall determining the frequency of running times
+- The amount of rainfall determins the frequency of running times and number of pumps used

-- Spring Lake Improvement District maintains the pump station
+- Spring Lake Improvement District personnel maintain the pump station

-- Spring Lake Improvement District maintains and mows approximately 4 miles of levee.
+- Spring Lake Improvement District personnel maintain and mow approximately 4 miles of levee.

 - The FEMA Accredited Levee protects portions of the District from Arbuckle Creek flood waters.